disha101003/ReScience/README.md

     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── arch.py     <-  architecture code of BiRT
-    │   │   └── train.py    <- training code for BiRT for all tasks
+    │   │   └── train_task.py    <- training code for BiRT for each tasks
     │   │   └── train_finetune_balanced_dataset.py    <- finetuning model on balanced dataset
     |   |   |__ test.py       <- testing code for architecture
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------